-If you’re planning to implement an information security management system (ISMS), you’ll need to document the scope of your project – or, in other words, define what information needs to be protected.
+If you’re planning to implement an ISMS (information security management system), you’ll need to document the scope of your project.

 Defining your scope

-Organisations often get tripped up by how to document the scope of their ISMS, either guessing or spending an inordinate amount of time researching how much detail to go into and the best way to lay out the information.
+Organisations often get tripped up by how to document the scope of their ISMS, either guessing or spending an inordinate amount of time researching how much detail to go into and the best way to present the information.

 The toolkit contains:

-- A complete set of easy-to-use, customisable and fully ISO 27001-compliant documentation templates that will save you time and money;
+- An ISMS scope document template and a complete set of easy-to-use, customisable and fully ISO 27001-compliant documentation templates that will save you time and money;

 - Easy-to-use dashboards and gap analysis tools to ensure complete coverage of the Standard; and